anikethta/anikethta.github.io/class_notes/ECE408/ECE408.typ

 - Has good memory coalescing & reduced control divergence.
 - In general JDS is best for roughly triangular matrices.

+== GPU Architecture, cont.
+- *PCI* - Peripheral Component Interconnect, originally 33 Mhz (slow), 32-bit wide, used memory-mapped I/O
+- *PCIe* - switched, point-to-point connection.
+Each gen of PCIe doubles bandwidth and power efficiency.
+- First gen. of PCIe had bandwidth of 2 GT/s
+- Uses bit encoding scheme (8b/10b in PCIe 1, 128b/130 in PCIe3)
+- Data is transfered over PCIe via a DMA (Direct-Memory Access), needs physical address for source and destination. *Needs pinned memory*
+- If memory is pageable, OS could page out data being R/W to #sym.arrow page fault happens #sym.arrow CPU takes time to page in the data (slow because you're reading from SSD/Disk).
+- NVLink - GPU-to-GPU interconnect with a higher bandwith than PCIe.

+=== Guest Lecture, Tensor Cores
+- Specialized hardware unit specifically built for matrix-multiplication operations (AB + C)
+- Each thread loads 2 values from shared memory to register file, routed to ALU (multiplier/adders) by a hardware routing unit.
+- wmma exists for using these tensor cores
+- multiple reasons for increasing performance for inferencing: smaller representations, complex instructions, model efficiency, shrinking process nodes, etc.
+- Google TPUs have similar hardware (matmul-specific hardware, interfacing with systolic array data setup)
+- Intel AMX allows cuda-like instructions in x86 processors.

+=== Dynamic Parallelism
+- idk if this really falls within the category of gpu architecture, but idc
+- Dynamic Parallelism refers to being able to launch a kernel from within another kernel
+- useful for load balancing, recursion, library calls
+- Syntax: ```c kernel<<<dimGrid, dimBlock, Ns, S>>>([args]);```, where Ns is the amount of shared memory per thread block for this call, S is the associated ```c cudaStream_t``` object.
+- Allows for non-uniform workloads, helps avoid kernel launch overheads

 = Transformers
 Note: This section is for the GPT project - this is less relevant for the CNN project.
 This also isn't an AI class per se, but some of these topics are fair game for demo questions. *(update: nevermind! this is apparently fair game for MT2 as well, FML!)*